 This trope is dominant on the Australian TV network SBS.

 Sometimes this is like Innocent Fanservice Girl on a culture-wide scale.
 See also Poor Man's Porn for when National Geographic Nudity is used for more titillating purposes.
-Related to It's Not Porn, It's Art.
+Related to It's Not Porn, It's Art, Our Nudity Is Different.

 Anime & Manga